GoogleChrome/web.dev/src/site/content/en/blog/smoothness/index.md

 suggested a frame drop to 0, but _visually_, a user wouldn't be able to notice a difference!

-As you can see, for animation frames, the story is just not that simple.
+For animation frames, the story is not that simple.

 {% Aside %}
 There are many reasons why long tasks are bad—and these are captured